prooph/service-bus/docs/message_bus.md

 ### Events & Priorities

-Two things are to consider, when upgrading from v5.
+There are two things to consider when upgrading from v5.

 1) The `handle-error` event is gone.
-If you want to have a plugin that tracks exception, you need to use the `finalize` event and check for existence of an exception.
+If you want to have a plugin that tracks exceptions, you need to use the `finalize` event and check for the existence of an exception.
 This can look like this:

 ```php
 $commandBus->attach(